test-fullautomation/robotframework-testsuitesmanagement/test/readme.rst

 immediately - because the decision if a test case was successful or not, is not made inside these log files.
 This decision is made one level higher (within the component test script ``component_test.py``).

-Therefore we need a possibility to create a new XML result file that contain the results of this component test and can be computed by one of the ``2db`` applications.
+Therefore we need a possibility to create a new XML result file that contain all test case results of this component test and can be computed by one of the ``2db`` applications.

 This is realized in the following way: